Last Updated on 7 November 2022

 Day 6: Jump on an early train from Bangkok to Ayutthaya (note: the train can be a slow option, but 3rd class is unbelievably cheap, you will avoid traffic jams and see the countryside).
 When you arrive, settle in and get your bearings.
 Grab a map of Ayutthaya and plan out which temples within the river boundaries you’d like to visit tomorrow.
 Scoff Pad Thai and tempura vegetables for dinner, and try to avoid a travel mishap of getting chased by wild dogs.

-Day 7: Rise and shine early, and fuel your body with a nourishing breakfast because today is going to be an active one!
+Day 7: Rise and shine early, and fuel your body with a nourishing breakfast because day 7 of your Thailand 3 week itinerary is going to be an active one!
 Spend one whole day sightseeing in Ayutthaya, enjoying the abundance of temple ruins that lie within the river boundaries by bicycle.
 Make sure you take sun cream, plenty of water, and a hat, and wear decent footwear too!
 In between the cycling, stop opposite Wat Maha That at the budget-friendly Coffee Old City for lunch.

 Tip: There are numerous huts and shops around Ayutthaya where you can rent a bicycle very cheaply for the day.
 Just do some basic safety checks before you head off, like checking the brakes and making sure everything looks visually ok!
 Don’t put your valuables in the basket at the front.
 And make sure you always lock the bike up if unattended.